Caring for Your Hair Extensions

-- I find these product lines to be ideal for hair extensions: Aveda, Kevin Murphy, Colorproof, Pureology.
+- We find these product lines to be ideal for hair extensions: Aveda, Kevin Murphy, Colorproof, Pureology.
 NOTE: Only purchase these products at a salon because the quality of these brands in a salon is different than that of a supermarket or drugstore.

 Apply a small amount of silk drops or leave in conditioner on damp or dry hair.
 Hold your hair extensions while gently detangling hair out.
 NEVER brush your extensions when they are wet.
 It can cause them to loosen up and slide out or weaken your own hair since it has more elasticity when it is wet.
 You can blow dry hair extensions from roots to ends or use a diffuser for a beachy look.
 Dry bonds first using fingers to get then at least 75% dry before using your brush.